borisdj/borisdj.github.io/_posts/2022-09-01-revolution-of-money.md

 &nbsp;2.
 No Censorship<br>
 &nbsp;3.
 No Inflation<br>
 &nbsp;4.
 Anyone can verify rules 1-3<br>
 -- These rules are derived from protocol characteristic that make it exist in a **narrow design space**, its tiny niche.
 Delicate balance mean that even a small alteration to one of coded parameters  can break some other important feature significantly.
 It can be compared to gravitational constant that is limited to narrow band, where even a slight change would destroy entire universe.
 This explains some critics about development going slowly (base chain has to be little conservative).
-There is not much room for core changes, only fine tuning improvements and building on top of it.<br>
+There is not much room for core changes, only fine tuning improvements and building on top of it.
+Still there is no reason bitcoin could not adopt any fundamentally better technology improvement that keeps it's core values.<br>
 --There have been push to force some risky core changes but those attempts failed - [**Block Size Wars**](https://www.bitrawr.com/bitcoin-block-size-debate-explained){:target="_blank"}.
 One of proposal was to simply increase the size of Block to 2, 4 or even 8 MB, which was rejected because it does not solve long term scalability for entire world.
 At same time it had bad effects on decentralization because would drastically increase node memory requirements.
 On the other hand updates that passed like [SegWit](https://www.investopedia.com/terms/s/segwit-segregated-witness.asp#toc-what-is-segregated-witness-segwit){:target="_blank"} (Segregated Witness) and [Taproot](https://cointelegraph.com/bitcoin-for-beginners/a-beginners-guide-to-the-bitcoin-taproot-upgrade){:target="_blank"} (with [Schnorr signature](https://cointelegraph.com/news/unpacking-schnorr-signatures-blockstreams-musig-to-improve-bitcoin-transactions){:target="_blank"}) were more in line with the vision and brought only improvements making it faster, more efficient and private.
 But they first had to be developed and then 95% of miners (an overwhelming majority) needed to signal support for those to activate it.
 They are called [BIP](https://cointelegraph.com/explained/what-are-bitcoin-improvement-proposals-bips-and-how-do-they-work){:target="_blank"} ([Bitcoin Improvement Proposal](https://river.com/learn/what-is-a-bitcoin-improvement-proposal-bip/){:target="_blank"}).
 No central command presents significant logistical challenges, but also that distinguishing feature ensures no central point of failure.<br>

 -- Bitcoin as a whole represents a [Paradigm shift](https://www.nasdaq.com/articles/bitcoin-is-the-ultimate-paradigm-shift-2021-10-02){:target="_blank"} for [Embodiment of capital](https://www.barrons.com/articles/cryptocurrency-and-the-21st-century-paradigm-shift-51635556355){:target="_blank"} that changed each century:<br>
 &nbsp;18th - farmland (agricultural age)<br>
-&nbsp;19th - factories, machines, bods (industrial age)<br>
+&nbsp;19th - factories, machines, bonds (industrial age)<br>
 &nbsp;20th - urban real estate, stocks (information age)<br>
 &nbsp;21th - virtual asset (digital & distributed age)